 Mr. Omatseye is the Editor of the Nation, a national newspaper, a columnist and a fellow of the Nigerian Academy of Letters.
 Looking at how bigoted and bird-brained he wrote numbed me.
 Is Nigeria this cursed?
 He is not alone.
 There's yet another professor I follow (on Facebook) who calls Governor Nasir El-Rufa'i names for negotiating with the ‘faceless’ Fulani predators and gave them money to stop the killings of his people in Kaduna.
 Yes, the Southern Kaduna people have been murdered, no denial, but are they the only ones being slain by these murderers?
 No.

 First of all, let’s not forget that Boko Haram insurgents did not release the Chibok girls unconditionally.
-They were, allegedly, paid huge amount of money, and we all hailed the government for doing that.
+They were, allegedly, paid a huge amount of money, and we all hailed the government for doing that.
 Powerful and developed countries like France, Germany, Japan, etc. pay terror groups like ISIS and Al-Qaeda ransom to release their nationals.
 This is not an unprecedented practice.
 It’s a common deal done, though not necessarily the most effective one, to free captive.
 But it works.

 Second, which is more baffling, is how we largely ignore the rampage those same Fulani herdsmen do in other places in the North.
 Zamfara, Katsina, Kebbi, and even parts of Kano, etc are examples.
 Last week alone, they killed scores in Katsina.
 That merely made headlines in any newspaper.
-In Zamfara, too, the stories have almost lost news worthiness as the killings occur on virtually weekly basis.
+In Zamfara, too, the stories have almost lost newsworthiness as the killings occur on a virtually weekly basis.
 But once they attacked Agata, the media went agog.
 Why?
 I wonder what that Professor and this thoughtless editor friend of his have said on those killings.
-Probably nothing, for the victims were most likely Muslims.
+Probably nothing, for the victims, were most likely Muslims.